This Is Why Trump's Tax Reform Won't Matter For Growth

 Corporate Taxes as % of Total Taxes:

-Total tax revenue from the government has remained proportional to the growth of the economy throughout time and this has been achieved by shifting taxes from corporations onto individuals in the form of government social taxes.
+Total tax revenue from the government has remained proportional to the growth of the economy throughout time, and this has been achieved by shifting taxes from corporations onto individuals in the form of government social taxes.

 Furthermore, the Trump tax plan is claiming that taxes will be reduced for both corporations (which do not need it) and individuals.
 With reductions coming for the two main sources of revenue for the government, where are the cuts going to come from to offset this loss in revenue?

-That is the main question that needs to be answered or else the fate of the tax plan already is predetermined as evidenced by the decades of different tax polices that have all yielded the same result in the form of higher deficits, higher amounts of debt and lower growth.
+That is the main question that needs to be answered or else the fate of the tax plan already is predetermined as evidenced by the decades of different tax policies that have all yielded the same result in the form of higher deficits, higher amounts of debt, and lower growth.

 Conclusion

 The bottom line is that tax reform has never been successful in creating economic growth because there has never been true structural change in the tax policy.
-The tax rate on the entire economy has been remarkably flat through time with various tax policies and the spending side of the equation has never been reformed in conjunction with tax cuts.
+The tax rate on the entire economy has been remarkably flat through time with various tax policies, and the spending side of the equation has never been reformed in conjunction with tax cuts.
 That is why I can say that this tax plan does not matter.
-It is just more of the same and the results will be the same.
+It is just more of the same, and the results will be the same.
 While it is possible that the Trump tax plan does in the end couple these tax cuts with spending cuts, it is lost on me where the reduction in spending would come from other than expenditures on transfer payments.

 Safely assuming that it is nearly politically impossible to cut that portion of the budget, we are left with a tax plan, that if passed, will almost certainly reduce tax revenue, increase deficits, add more debt and therefore, counter act all the positives of lower taxes and leave us with an economy that is growing at the same rate in the face of more deflationary debt.